-In addition, a blog is a great tool to keep customers up-to-date on the latest industry trends that may effect them or your organization.
-In other words, a blog is an indispensable tool for communicating with your customers and potential customers, and most organizations would argue that you need a public blog if you want to be successful.
+In addition, a blog is a great tool to keep customers up-to-date on the latest industry trends that may affect them or your organization.
+In other words, a blog is a vital tool for communicating with your customers and potential customers.
+Most organizations would argue that you need a public blog if you want to be successful.

-The same can be said for an internal blog.
+The same can be said for an internal communication blog.
 An internal blog is only seen by employees and generally accessed through your intranet.
-The various ways you can use an internal blog are endless, whether it be for executive blogging only, or open for all employees to publish posts.
-There are a number of reasons why your organization needs an internal blog, such as:
+The various ways you can use an internal communication blog are endless, whether it be for executive blogging only or open for all employees to publish posts.

-To ensure users actually read it, you can set up Automated Emails notifying employees that a new blog post is up, or feed the information to the intranet home page using an Application Feed Widget.
-Not only is this an effective way to share information, it also ensures employees are up-to-date on the latest company and industry news.
+To ensure users actually read it, you can set up Automated Emails.
+It notifies employees that a new blog post is up, or feeds the information to the intranet home page using an Application Feed Widget.
+Not only is this an effective way to share information, but it also ensures employees feel important and are up-to-date on the latest company and industry news.

-After the hiring process is complete, it’s easy for employees to forget the company vision, goals and core values.
+After the hiring process is complete, it’s easy for employees to forget the company vision, goals, and core values.
 Not because they no longer care once they’ve been hired, but because it is no longer communicated to them outside of an employee handbook or new-hire package.

-These are all important aspects to creating a workplace culture that your employees are happy to be apart of.
+These are all important aspects to creating a workplace culture that your employees are happy to be a part of.
 An excellent example of one of our customers that does this with their internal blog is New Seasons Market.
 When an employee reaches a milestone or achievement, a blog is dedicated to that individual on their intranet.
-The blog features an interview with the employee, their photo and additional information about them so that all employees can recognize and celebrate this person.
+The blog features an interview with the employee, their photo, and additional information about them so that all employees can recognize and celebrate this person.

-Does your organization have an internal blog?
+Does your organization have an internal communication blog?
 If so, what are some best practices you use to maintain your blog?
 Share with me by commenting below!